 Machine translation vs. human translation

 Machine translation sometimes works fine without human editing, but the output is not always reliable.
 There will be language nuances the machine translator won’t catch.
 Marketing content, which is generally intended to evoke emotion, is best left to a human translator.
+Human translators may employ machine translation software as a tool to speed up their work, but only with a careful eye to catch any mistakes the machine makes.

 Your best translation begins with TranslationServices.com